Block Email Address or Domain via Anti-Spam Policies in Microsoft 365

-Through Exchange Online Protection (EOP), inbound emails are automatically protected against spam.
-Default Inbound and Outbound anti-spam policies come pre-configured for you.
-While you can modify the default policies as an admin, deletion of these policies is not possible.
+Through Exchange Online Protection (EOP), inbound email is automatically protected against spam.
+Default inbound and outbound anti-spam policies are preconfigured for all tenants.
+Although administrators can modify these default policies, the default policy cannot be deleted.

-In case you have specific requirements that the default anti-spam policies do not meet, you have the option to create a custom anti-spam policy with tailored settings.
-Custom policies take precedence over the default anti-spam policies, and you can also configure the priority of each policy to suit your needs.
+If the default anti-spam policies do not meet specific requirements, you can create custom anti-spam policies with tailored settings.
+Custom policies take precedence over the default policies, and you can control their priority to ensure the desired policy is applied.

-- To create a new anti-spam policy, update an existing anti-spam policy, or delete a custom anti-spam policy, you must be a member of the Organization Management or Security Administrator role.
+• To create/update/delete an anti-spam policy, you must be a member of the Organization Management or Security Administrator role.

 Impact of Blocking Senders with Anti-Spam Policies